-To help connect a world of more than 8 billion people, Digital Locations is developing a disruptive technology that will deliver high-speed Internet from satellites directly to smartphones.
+To help connect a world of more than 8 billion people, Digital Locations is developing SatennaTM, a breakthrough technology that will enable delivery of high-speed Internet from satellites directly to smartphones all over the world.

 In a digitally divided world of haves and have nots, high-speed Internet is the great equalizer.
 However, high-speed Internet is only available in densely populated areas around the world.
 The rest of the world is still waiting.

-Elon Musk (SpaceX), Jeff Bezos (Blue Origin) and others are launching thousands of Low Earth Orbit (LEO) satellites.
-Unfortunately, without the use of additional equipment, the technology does not yet exist that will allow these satellites to deliver high-speed Internet directly to smartphones
+Elon Musk (SpaceX), Jeff Bezos (Blue Origin) and others are launching tens of thousands of Low Earth Orbit (LEO) satellites.
+Unfortunately, without the use of additional equipment, the technology does not yet exist that will allow these satellites to deliver high-speed Internet directly to smartphones.

 Connecting these satellites directly with smartphones to receive high-speed Internet service is technically very challenging but represents an extraordinary business opportunity.

-Working with a research team from Florida International University, Digital Locations has accepted the challenge.
-We are developing a disruptive technology that will finally make it possible for the wireless industry to offer high-speed Internet service from satellites directly to smartphones anywhere in the world, indoors and outdoors with no dead zones and no cell towers.
+Working with a research team from Florida International University, Digital Locations is developing SatennaTM, a potentially disruptive technology that only requires modifications on the smartphone side.
+This breakthrough can potentially eliminate the need to make costly and time-consuming modifications to existing, as well as future satellites.
+SatennaTM will finally make it possible for the wireless industry to offer high-speed Internet service from satellites directly to smartphones anywhere in the world, indoors and outdoors with no dead zones and no cell towers.